Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricBoundaries"

-Re-exports all named exports from the "effect/MetricBoundaries" module as "MetricBoundaries".
+Re-exports all named exports from the "effect/MetricBoundaries" module as `MetricBoundaries`.

 **Signature**